 The harsh reality of life in some countries can be quite shocking, not having access to clean water and children not being able to get an education due to no schools.
 You might have seen images of extreme poverty in places like Africa but there is also a need in other countries which can be quite advanced.
 According the international respected organisation Habitat For Humanity over 1 billion people live in substandard housing and over 30% of people in urban areas live in slums.
 Governments in some countries do not have the funds to pay for new infrastructure and because of this there is a need for international volunteers to sign up to join building and construction projects.

 In some countries general infrastructure is lacking the much needed money from investment and international participants are needed to help community volunteering programs.
 We have building volunteer programs in countries like Brazil, Costa Rica, Guatemala, Jamaica, Peru, Ghana, Kenya, Madagascar, Mozambique, Tanzania, South Africa, Uganda, Indonesia, Maldives, Thailand and Philippines.
-Read on for more information about what types of programs are available and how you can apply.

 Applying to these programs is one of the best ways to get immersed into a community allowing you to do something a lot more rewarding than just visiting the country as a tourist.
 Usually you will work in a group with other international participants and also locally employed staff with the aim of planning, helping with the plans and constructing new buildings e.g. new houses, helping implement water and toilet facilities, building a school, community or medical centre.